CSS Help: Fix my Pulls (Top arm / Bottom arm) & Recovery

 BREATHE during bottom arm pull - With the head turned from the top arm pull, now pull the bottom arm using more of a breaststroke pull (breaststroke scull - video).
 Some people like a bigger bottom arm pull to help lift them to the point they can inhale; that is fine, but do NOT breathe like you are doing the breaststroke (full head out of the water).
 This breath should look like a freestyle breath with half of your face still in the water and your head down.

-Reason - When your head pops up, your feet drop, causing extra effort during the swim as you are angled diagonally and plowing the water more than swimming smoothly through it.
+Reason - When your head pops up, your feet drop, causing extra effort during the swim because you are angled diagonally and plowing through the water rather than swimming smoothly.

 Arm Recovery - Make sure your arms are tight to your body while moving your hands from your torso to the overhead glide position.
 This arm movement overhead occurs during the start of the KICK (See Fix My Kick).
 During the glide, your biceps should be squeezing your head, elbows straight, chin tucked down, with one hand on top of the other.
 You should look like a torpedo in this glide position.
 Also, you may need to work on your gliding position by doing shoulder mobility work.
 See CSS Help: Fix My Glide.